ryersonlibrary/wpnewcarousels/readme.md

 This plugin is used to create the responsive carousel that can be inserted to any wordpress page/post.
 This plugin also support Wordpress Multisite setup.

 == Description ==
+Legacy plugin support for the Ryerson University Library & Archives website.
 This plugin is used to create the responsive carousel that can be inserted to any wordpress page/post.
 This plugin also support wordpress multisite setup.

 **Features**